Ducci sequence

-A Ducci sequence is a sequence of n-tuples of integers, sometimes known as "the Diffy game", because it is based on sequences.
+A Ducci sequence is a sequence of n-tuples of integers, sometimes known as "the Diffy game", since it is based on differences (subtractions).

 Given an n-tuple of integers $(a_1,a_2,...,a_n)$, the next n-tuple in the sequence is formed by taking the absolute differences of neighbouring integers:

 Another way of describing this is as follows.
 Arrange n integers in a circle and make a new circle by taking the difference between neighbours, ignoring any minus signs; then repeat the operation.
-Ducci sequences are named after Enrico Ducci (1864 - 1940), the Italian mathematician who discovered this in the 1930s.
+Ducci sequences are named after Enrico Ducci (1864–1940), the Italian mathematician who discovered in the 1930s that every such sequence eventually becomes periodic.

 Ducci sequences are also known as the Ducci map or the n-number game.
 Open problems in the study of these maps still remain.

 Properties

 From the second n-tuple onwards, it is clear that every integer in each n-tuple in a Ducci sequence is greater than or equal to 0 and is less than or equal to the difference between the maximum and minimum members of the first n-tuple.
 As there are only a finite number of possible n-tuples with these constraints, the sequence of n-tuples must sooner or later repeat itself.
 Every Ducci sequence therefore eventually becomes periodic.

 If n is a power of 2 every Ducci sequence eventually reaches the n-tuple (0,0,...,0) in a finite number of steps.

 If n is not a power of two, a Ducci sequence will either eventually reach an n-tuple of zeros or will settle into a periodic loop of 'binary' n-tuples; that is, n-tuples of form $k(b_1, b_2, ... b_n)$, $k$ is a constant, and $b_i \in \{0, 1\}$.